sdsykes/fastimage/README.md

 ## Tests

-You'll need to `gem install fakeweb` and possibly also  `gem install test-unit` to be able to run the tests.
+You'll need to bundle, or `gem install fakeweb` and possibly also  `gem install test-unit` to be able to run the tests.

 ```sh
 ruby test/test.rb